lf-/blog/content/posts/nix-and-haskell.md

 GHCJS parts already (see below).

 ## GHCJS

+Create an overlay the same way as with the server side components, but using `nixpkgs.haskell.packages."${ghcjs}"` instead of `${compiler}`, and including the client and common packages.

+On GHCJS specifically, there is a hack that is very useful to apply:

 GHCJS breaks many unit tests such that they freeze the Nix build process.
 You can override `mkDerivation` to disable most packages' unit tests.
 For some,